 If you have a credit card that offers no annual fee in the first year, you can avoid this cost by cancelling the account within the first 12 months.
 To do this, you’ll need to make note of the date you got the card, pay off your full balance and then contact your credit card company and ask to close the account before the anniversary of your account opening.

-For example, say you got a credit card on 31 January 2018 that offered a $0 annual fee in the first year and then charged a $250 annual fee after that.
-If you decide the standard annual fee isn’t worth it for you, then you would need to cancel the card before 31 January 2019 to avoid being charged an annual fee.
+For example, say you got a credit card on 31 January 2020 that offered a $0 annual fee in the first year and then charged a $250 annual fee after that.
+If you decided the $250 annual fee wasn't worth it for you, then you would need to cancel the card before 31 January 2021 to avoid being charged an annual fee.

 Tip: Find out what date the annual fee is due

-To make sure you leave enough time for the cancellation to be processed, contact your credit card company and ask them when the annual fee will be charged.
+If you want to cancel a credit card before the annual fee is charged, contact your credit card company and ask them when the annual fee is due.
 This will help you sort out your account and close it before the fee is added to your balance.